-Stockholders are being asked to vote on the following matters at the 2016 Annual Meeting of Stockholders.
+Stockholders are being asked to vote on the following matters at the 2017 Annual Meeting of Stockholders.
 Please see the corresponding page numbers for additional information regarding each proposal.

-Proposals Vote Required Board Recommendation Page Number for Additional Information 1.
+Proposal s Vote Required Board Recommendation Page Number for Additional Information 1.
 Election of Directors Majority FOR 8 2.
-Approval and Ratification of Amendments to 2012 Long-Term Incentive Plan Majority FOR 13 3.
-Advisory Vote to Approve Executive Compensation Majority FOR 23 4.
-Ratification of Independent Registered Public Accounting Firm Majority FOR 24
+Approval of the Amendment to 2012 Long-Term Incentive Plan Majority FOR 14 3.
+Advisory Vote to Approve Executive Compensation Majority FOR 24 4.
+Advisory Vote to Approve the Frequency of the Advisory Vote to Approve Executive Compensation Practices Plurality ONE YEAR 25 5.
+Ratification of Independent Registered Public Accounting Firm Majority FOR 26 5.
+Ratification of independent Registered Public Accounting Firm Majority FOR 26